 How fun are these!?
 And, it just so happens that I have a ton of gloves my daughter has outgrown (most of them missing their partner).
 I was just about to throw them in the Goodwill bag, but now they have an adorable new purpose!
 The instructions call for a sewing machine, but I don’t see why you couldn’t hand stitch them– they don’t need to be perfect, after all, they’re monsters!
+I could see these working great as DIY Halloween decoration too!
 Go get the instructions and lots of other cute photos here.

 19. Secret Message Painting

 Watercolors and a white crayon are all you will need to make secret messages and cool art projects!
 Amaze the little ones by telling them they are painting on magic paper (after drawing a design or writing a message with your crayon, of course).
 So simple but fun!
 Read more here.

 20. Bead Suncatchers

 I was a little apprehensive about this at first because of the thought of melting plastic in the house (and the possibility of ruining my muffin pans), but after reading the instructions, I was relieved to see that the beads just fall out after being melted, and you can also bake them outside in a toaster oven or on the grill if you’re worried about the fumes.

 These really turned out looking amazing!
 In fact, you can also make larger ones in a round cake pan.
 After they dry, you can drill a small hole in the top so that they can easily be hung from a window or anywhere outside where they’ll get plenty of sunlight.
 Go check out the full instructions!

 21. Balloon Tennis